billj9000/bizuno/README.md

 - From the Wordpres plugin page, click on upload and search for the bizuno-accounting (search: Bizuno) plugin.
 Click on Install to retrieve the plugin from the WordPress Repository.
 - Activate the plugin and log in to WordPress.
 The latest Bizuno library plugin (yes, it is a seperate plugin) will be retrieved from the PhreeSoft server if it is not present on your server server.
 - Once activated, Bizuno can be accessed from the WordPress admin menu (requires user authorization).
 This will open a new tab in your browser and land on the install page.
 Fill out the form and press Install.
 - Bizuno will create a new page with the slug bizuno.
-If you use permalinks to access pages via slug, accessing Bizuno from this point can be by navigating directly to: [](https://www.yourdomain.com/bizuno)
+If you use permalinks to access pages via slug, accessing Bizuno from this point can be by navigating directly to: [My Business](https://www.yourdomain.com/bizuno)
 - NOTE: Bizuno keeps a separate user list from the standard Wordpress users table.
 The user that installs Bizuno will have their account created automatically and assumed to be the administrator within Bizuno.
 Once installed, new users can be added from within Bizuno.
 - Please refer the the Bizuno help pages for operational tips and procedures.

 **Cloud Hosting**
 - Sign up for PhreeSoft’s cloud hosting at [phreesoft.com](https://www.phreesoft.com).
 No local installation is required.
-Phreesoft will assist in the configuration and maintenance of Bizuno.[](https://www.phreesoft.com/product/hosted-bizuno/)
+Phreesoft will assist in the configuration and maintenance of Bizuno.[ISP Bizuno Hosting](https://www.phreesoft.com/product/hosted-bizuno/)

 ## License
 Bizuno is licensed under the GNU Affero General Public License v3 (AGPL3).
 See [LICENSE](LICENSE) for details.[](https://www.gnu.org/licenses/agpl-3.0.txt)